 What You Should Know About Corneal Transplant Surgeryin Boston, MA

-Corneal transplant surgery is one of the main transplant surgeries performed in the United States.
+Corneal transplant surgery in Boston is one of the main transplant surgeries performed in the United States.
 The surgery’s success rate is extremely high.
 As a matter of fact, the National Keratoconus Foundation stated that each year, nearly 50,000 people have corneal transplants, and 95% of those surgeries resulted in restored sight.
 Continue reading to learn about corneal transplant surgery.

 What is the Cornea?